IN THE TOWN OF KAVALA

 BANKING HOURS-CURRENCY EXCHANGE: Banks are open to the public Monday to Saturday during the hours 8am-3pm.
 Participants of the program can use the plethora of ATMs which can be found all around town.
 For those who have cash other than euros (e.g., dollars), the only bank in town they can exchange it is the Bank of Greece (Trapeza Tis Ellados, in Greek) located at 26 Megalou Alexandrou Street, a pedestrian street in the center of the town.

 A VISIT TO THE ANCIENT SITE OF PHILIPPI: A must-do when visiting Kavala is a tour of Philippi, one of the most important sites of Christianity.
 The town was established in 356 BC by the Macedonian king Philip II.
 Perhaps the most important event in the history of the town was that it was visited a few times by apostle Paul, the first time in 49 or 50 AD; about a dozen years later he wrote the famous Epistle to the Philippians.
 Philippi was the very first location the apostle preached on European soil.
 The town thrived since its establishment but a major earthquake in 619 AD had a devastating effect from which it never fully recovered.
 Today’s site, which includes the ruins of the ancient town and its theater (still used for cultural events in the context of a summer festival, see above), has recently being designated one of UNESCO’s World Heritage sites.
 Near Philippi is Lydia, the spot where the first Christian woman was baptized on European soil.
 A beautiful little church has been built on the spot.
 A visit to Philippi can be undertaken solo by riding a local bus, 20 minutes from Kavala, or through an organized tour.
+If the former, the academic director of the program would be happy to organize the logistics and accompany the interested parties.
 If the latter, we highly recommend considering activities run by two very energetic local young ladies by visiting: http://tours.philippipark.com/

 OTTOMAN HISTORY: Xanthi is an inland town about an hour away from Kavala which is worth visiting for the interesting architecture of its old Ottoman quarter and its tavernas which are famous for their tasty food.
 To get to Xanthi you can catch a bus from the main bus station (KTEL) in the center of Kavala.
 Whenever you venture beyond Kavala make sure you know what time is the last bus getting back (if you don't wish to use a taxi).